berksudan/Distributed-Environment-Installation-Guide/2- HDFS & Yarn Installation/guide.md

-# HDFS & Yarn & Spark Installation Guide
+# HDFS & Yarn Installation Guide

 We will install and configure virtual machines using VirtualBox.
 In this tutorial it is accepted that:
 - You have 3 machines (1 master, 2 slaves).